Symeon of Durham

 Libellus de Exordio atque Procursu istius, hoc est Dunhelmensis, Ecclesie (Tract on the Origins and Progress of this the Church of Durham), which is also known as Historia Ecclesiae Dunelmensis (History of the Church of Durham).
 The work begins with the foundation of the monastery on Lindisfarne in 635, and concludes with the death, in 1096, of Bishop William of Saint-Calais (under whose auspices the present Durham Cathedral had, on 11th August 1093, begun to be built).
 Internal evidence indicates that the Libellus was composed between 1104 and, at the latest, 1115.[*] The author is not named in the two earliest, i.e. early-12th century, copies.
 In a late-12th century copy (Cambridge University Library MS Ff i 27), however, rubrics at the beginning and end of the work ascribe it to Symeon, and this would seem to be correct, since one of the early manuscripts (Durham University Library MS Cosin V ii 6) has editorial corrections in what has been identified as Symeon’s hand.

-Here begins the history of Symeon, of holy and pleasant memory, monk and precentor of the Church of St Cuthbert, of Durham, concerning the Kings of the Angles and Danes, and their numerous wars, pillages and burnings; from after the death of the Venerable Bede, priest, to within a little of the death of King Henry the First, son of William the Bastard, who conquered England; that is, during a period of 429 years and 4 months.
+Here begins the history of Symeon, of holy and pleasant memory, monk and precentor of the Church of St Cuthbert of Durham, concerning the kings of the English and the Danes, and their frequent wars, pillages and burnings; from after the death of the venerable priest Bede, almost until the death of King Henry the First, the son of William the Bastard who conquered England; that is 429 years and 4 months.

 Chronicle One covers the period 732–957.[*] It falls into three distinct sections.
 The first, 732–802, is taken from a lost Northumbrian source.
 The second, 849–887, is mainly taken from Asser.
 On stylistic grounds, all the items so far comprising the Historia Regum are thought to have been composed by Byrhtferth (d.c.1020), a monk and teacher at Ramsey Abbey (north of Huntingdon).[*] The third section, 888–957, is a set of brief annals compiled after 1042.[*]